-Tactran prepares accounts in line with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019-20 ("the CIPFA Code").
+Tactran prepares accounts in line with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020-21 ("the CIPFA Code").

 We are satisfied that the financial statements have been prepared in line with this AFT CIPFA Code.
-We received the unaudited accounts and working papers in advance of the 30 June 2020 statutory deadline.
+We received the unaudited accounts and working papers in advance of the statutory deadline.

-Working papers were provided as agreed at the start of the audit fieldwork on 20 July 2020, along with draft accounts and the management commentary.
+Working papers were provided as agreed at the start of the audit fieldwork in July 2021, along with draft accounts and the management commentary.
 Audit queries were answered in a timely manner, with supporting documentation and explanations provided as required.